georgiee/coding-for-kids/slides.md

 ^ I was watching my favourite tv station **NBC Giga**

-^ Where they talk about games and computers
+^ They usually talked about games and computers all day long.

-^ This particular day two guys were showing a new application
+^ This particular day two guys were showing a brand new application

 ![fill](images/01-intro/giga/giga-george-jochen-2.jpg)